 Unsubscribe from Promotional Emails

-As mentioned previously, spending money is easy when all it requires is the click of a mouse or a simple swipe of a plastic card.
+As mentioned previously, impulse spending is easy when all it requires is the click of a mouse or a simple swipe of a plastic card.
 Product advertising is evolving to become more persuasive than ever, promising you huge discounts in the headline of a promotional email or encouraging you to sign up for the store card at checkout to help you save more money on your purchase that day.

 These advertising strategies are designed to almost unconsciously want to buy way more than you need (as advertising has always worked, but it’s getting more insistent and tech-savvy to drive online sales).
 So, the #1 thing you should do as a spending hangover kicks in is to unsubscribe from all of your favorite sellers, mark their emails as spam, or even block them from messaging you all together to give them zero opportunities to convince you to come back to their website for just one more purchase!